marcaumdesign/Select-n-Rename/README.md

 ## Overview

-As we don't have a renamer efficient on Framer, I felt the real necessity to build it!
+As we don't have a Select & Rename efficient on Framer, I felt the real necessity to build it!
 Feel free to contribute and let it more beautiful

 ## Quickstart